FOSSEE/st-scripts/parsing_data/script.rst

 them into numbers (integers or floats), before we can perform mathematical operations on them.

 ..
-L20
+L21

 ..
-R21
+R22

-We shall look at converting strings into floats.
+We shall now look at converting strings into floats.
 We define a float string first.
 Type

 ..
-L21
+L22
 ::

     mark_str = "1.25"